St James' Park: Club football

 Newcastle United have played their home league matches continuously at St James' Park.
 The stadium had not featured a scoreboard or big screen of any kind since the 1993 expansion displaced one from The Gallowgate end, although in 2007 bright red digital time displays were installed near the corner flags at pitch level.
 A big screen for the stadium was mooted as a possibility as part of a proposed new stadium branding exercise for 2010.
 On 18 October 2014 a large scoreboard was erected onto the side of the Leazes End, adjacent to the Milburn Stand.
 The first day of its use in a game versus Leicester City saw a one-hour delay to kick-off over safety concerns around the screen due to high winds.

 International football

 The stadium hosted three matches during Euro 1996.
 Along with Elland Road it was assigned to Group B, which comprised France, Spain, Romania and Bulgaria.

 The stadium was one of several venues used as temporary home grounds for the England team while the redevelopment of Wembley Stadium took place.

 St James' Park also hosted some football matches in the 2012 Summer Olympics.

+The stadium hosted two international friendlies in September 2023 between Saudi Arabia and Costa Rica on the 8th, and Saudi Arabia and South Korea on the 12th.